-The CCF Research Management System (RMS) is hosted by Pulsant.
-The Data Controller for the website is the Department of Health and social care (DHSC).
-The Data Processor is the CCF, based at LGC.
+The Research Management System (RMS) is hosted by Pulsant and managed by the NIHR Coordinating Centre (NIHRCC).
+The Data Controller for the website is the Department of Health and Social Care (DHSC).
+The Data Processor is the NIHRCC, based at LGC.

 - To administer the grant application process

 - To identify peer reviewers for grant applications

 - To notify users about funding opportunities by email

 - To notify relevant users about application deadlines by email

 - To notify users of any issues of service interruptions, holiday closures and other situations affecting the operation of the NIHRCC RMS.

 NIHR is committed to promoting equality, diversity and inclusion in research and asks applicants to provide Equality and Diversity Monitoring Information (age, sex, ethnicity and race, and disability).
 By answering these Equality and Diversity Monitoring Information questions, you will help us to better understand the different groups of people that apply to us for funding and their experiences of the funding process – particularly the groups protected by UK equality legislation.
 Although it is mandatory to answer these questions, it is possible to select “prefer not to say” as a response.
 However, the more information you provide, the more effective our monitoring will be.
 This information will not be used to make decisions about funding.

 Support and infrastructure for your application